-4. Ongoing or abandoned innovation activities for product and process innovations
+4. Ongoing or abandoned innovation activities for product or process innovations

-Innovation activities include the acquisition of machinery, equipment, buildings, software, and licenses; engineering and development work, design, training, and marketing when they are specifically undertaken to develop and/or implement a product or process innovation.
-Also include all types of R&D activities.
+Innovation activities include the acquisition of machinery, equipment, buildings, software, and licenses; engineering and development work, feasibility studies, design, training, R&D and marketing when they are specifically undertaken to develop and/or implement a product or process innovation.
+This includes also all types of R&D consisting of research and development activities to create new knowledge or solve scientific or technical problems.

-4.1 During the three years 2010 to 2012, did your enterprise have any innovation activities that did not result in a product or process innovation because the activities were:
+4.1 During the three years 2014 to 2016, did your enterprise have any innovation activities that did not result in a product or process innovation because the activities were:

 Yes No

 Abandoned or suspended before completion

-Still on-going at the end of the 2012
+Still ongoing at the end of the 2016

-If your enterprise had no product or process innovations or innovation activity during the three years 2010 to 2012 (no to all options in questions 2.1, 3.1, and 4.1), go to section 8
+If no to all options in questions 2.1, 3.1 and 4.1, go to section 8

-Otherwise, go to section 5
+Otherwise go to section 5